#arcade

 Option 1 — Consolidated search UI

-Fixing the taxonomy wasn't one of the solutions — it was the prerequisite for all the other solutions.
+Fixing the taxonomy wasn't one of the solutions — it was the prerequisite.

 Container